gsteele13/spyview/README.md

 Bugfixes:

+- Shift zoom (horizontal) not working on mac (although they are working for zoom window?)
+- Colorbar display not working on mac
+- Mouse button order not always displayed in window title

 Easy and useful:

 - Keystroke for dismissing windows
 - Button for loading printer settings from current directory?
 - Start building a "remote interface" protocol to control spyview via stdin (Mario working on it?)
+- Save/load setting based on file basename

 Harder and very useful: